 Michal joined MAOZ in 2019 and began establishing Atudot North – a center for northern development that aims to accelerate social change-leading initiatives dealing with three key challenges: employment, healthcare and local leadership.
 Between 2013-2018, Michal established and managed the Cadet for Municipal Service program local government, a joint venture between the Ministries of Interior, Finance and Education.
 Prior to that, she served as Deputy Head of the Golan Regional Council for eight years and as Director of the Council's Society and Community Division.
 In 2018, Michal competed in the race to be Head of the Golan Regional Council.
 Michal lives in Kidmat Zvi in the Golan Heights.
 She has four children and recently became a grandmother.

-Hila Ganor Schindel, VP Knowledge & Strategy
+Hila Ganor Schindel, VP Knowledge & Innovation Center

 Hadas Lahav, Storytelling Director